oslabs-beta/atomic/README.md

    **_[Pending Chrome Web Store Approval]_**

-   Developers can fork our repository and load unpacked into their Chrome extensions to implement Atomic Devtools.
+   Developers can fork our repository and load the extension/build folder unpacked into their Chrome extensions to implement Atomic Devtools.

 2. #### Install atomic-devtools Module.